Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

-Finally, I would like to thank who have accompanied and helped me in my life and work, especially my senior, [Hongbin Na](https://hongbin-ze.github.io/) and [Zimu Wang](https://www.zimuwang.net/), for his patient and professional advice and pleasant collaboration.
+Finally, I would like to thank who have accompanied and helped me in my life and work, especially my senior, [Hongbin Na](https://hongbin-ze.github.io/) and [Zimu Wang](https://www.zimuwang.net/), for their patient and professional advice and pleasant collaboration.

 # Degrees
 * M.S. in Data Science, [University of Sydney](https://www.sydney.edu.au/), 2025.07 (expected)